jvheeswijck/Subreddit_Hyperlink_Network_Viz/README.md

  - Add custom labelling such that:
     - Interesting clusters can be shown
     - Encoding in the size of circle and color
- -Try to implement something like a sunburst: if circular does not fit in the page idea, try semi-spherical, so that as the filtering criteria in the sun burst increases, the data decreases and the page is not too cluttered.
+ - Try to implement something like a sunburst: if circular does not fit in the page idea, try semi-spherical, so that as the filtering criteria in the sun burst increases, the data decreases and the page is not too cluttered.

 ### 20-02-2020
+   - Try to find some labeling for the subreddits, or catagorization.